hsf-training/hsf-training-ml-webpage/_episodes/03-code_example.md

 ~~~
 {: .language-python}

 The following procedure to turn the DataFrame into a numpy array is discussed in more detail in the textbook Hands-On Machine Learning With SciKit-Learn, Keras, and Tensorflow.
 The DataFrame is passed through a pipeline that turns it into a numpy array.
 The most noteworthy part of the pipeline is the `OneHotEncoder`.
-This converts anything which is a categorical attribute (such as sex: "M"/"F") into numerical values so that it they can be considered in a mathematical model
+This converts anything which is a categorical attribute (such as sex: "M"/"F") into numerical values so that it they can be considered in a mathematical model.

 ~~~
+from sklearn.base import BaseEstimator, TransformerMixin, RegressorMixin, clone from sklearn.pipeline import Pipeline from sklearn import impute from sklearn.preprocessing import StandardScaler from sklearn.preprocessing import OneHotEncoder from sklearn.pipeline import FeatureUnion

 class DataFrameSelector(BaseEstimator, TransformerMixin):
     def __init__(self, attribute_names):
         self.attribute_names = attribute_names